-- It is not necessary to add the oil if the recipe in which you are going to use the tempeh already has enough oil.
+- The oil does not need to be thrown out if the recipe in which you are going to use the tempeh has already enough oil.

-- We will not add salt because the umeboshi vinegar is already salty by itself.
+- We will not salt because the umeboshi vinegar is already salty in itself.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!

 Do you join us on social networks?
 You will find us on Facebook, Twitter, Instagram and Pinterest!